npm/rfcs/accepted/0000-debug-command.md

     - requires an editor or IDE
     - typically requires creating or configuring a tool-specific launch configuration

-An `npm debug` command could facilitate `npm's` `package.json` manifest to simplify launching a debug session for packaged JavaScripts.
+The `npm debug` command facilitates npm's `package.json` manifest to simplify launching a debug session for packaged JavaScripts.

 ## Implementation

-In general the `npm debug` CLI command should be as consistent as possible with existing commands like `npm run` or `npm test` in terms of arguments, script or package selection, current working directory etc. *where* applicable.
+In general the `npm debug` command should be as consistent as possible with existing commands like `npm run` or `npm test` in terms of shared arguments, script or package selection, current working directory etc. *where applicable*.

-For example, to remain consistent with `npm run` the new command's `argv` MAY be separated from the debugged script's `script-argv` using `' -- '` (dashes surrouned by spaces).
+For example, to remain consistent with `npm run` the new command's `argv` MAY be separated from the debugged script's `script-argv` using `' -- '` (dashes enclosed in spaces).

-The command should launch a debug session but break debugging until a remote debugger connects, similar to `node --inspect-brk`.
+The command should launch a debug session but halt debugging until a remote debugger connects, similar to `node --inspect-brk`.

 *Algorithm 1*